-This What Works Brief is part of a continuing series of short, easy-to-read, “how to” information packets on a variety of evidence-based practices, strategies, and intervention procedures.
-The Briefs are designed to help teachers, parents, and other caregivers support young children’s social and emotional development.
+This What Works Brief is part of a continuing series of short, easy-to-read, how to information packets on a variety of evidence-based practices, strategies, and intervention procedures.
+The Briefs are designed to help teachers, parents, and other caregivers support young childrens social and emotional development.
 They include examples and vignettes that illustrate how practical strategies might be used in a variety of early childhood settings and home environments.

 Throughout a typical preschool day, there are countless opportunities for children to interact and play with one another.
 Peer interactions serve a variety of important roles for preschoolers.
 Throughout the day, as they watch, imitate, model, and interact with each other, preschoolers learn to share, solve problems, and collaborate.
 They also build friendships that promote positive social and emotional development.
 These skills don't all come naturally, however, and some children have difficulty interacting with their peers and building friendships.
 Some children must be taught the skills necessary to interact with their peers.
 At the Cherokee Trail Preschool, time is set aside during the daily large group or circle time to learn and practice specific social skills that children can use to interact and build friendships with one another.